World Thrombosis

 - Quit smoking.

-- Lower your blood pressure with dietary changes, like reducing your salt and sugar intake.
+- Lower your blood pressure with dietary changes, like reducing

 - Lose weight if you’re overweight.

-- Avoid sitting for long periods of time.
-Get up and walk around every so often if you’re driving or on a long flight.
-Flex your feet to stretch out your calves.
+so often if you’re driving or on a long flight.
+Flex your feet to stretch out

 - Exercise, such as walking or swimming, every day.